seandstewart/bardly/pending/tragedies/othello/11-player.md

 **OTHELLO**
 I had forgot thee: O, come in, Emilia;
+Soft; by and by.
+Let me the curtains draw.
+Where art thou? /
 *\[Unlocks the door]*

 *Enter EMILIA*

-What's the matter with thee now?
+/ What's the matter with thee now?

 **EMILIA**
 O, my good lord, yonder's foul murders done!